meltingice/CamanJS/README.md

 # Testing

 The test suite for CamanJS is currently being rewritten since the old one was next to useless.
 It uses BusterJS and PhantomJS for simultaneous NodeJS and headless browser testing.
-These dependencies are automatically installed if you ran `npm install` as described above.
+You can run `npm install -d` to automatically install the dependencies for you.

 You will need to first start the test server: